gabrielalvino/Html-VideosPart01/README.md

-# HTML_Classrom--VideoPart01

-Advanced Html
+English

-The objective of this lesson is to insert a video on a page.
+the objective of this challenge is to insert a video into an HTML page and then you style it with CSS.

-# gabrielalvino-HTML-Classroom-VideoPart01-
-# gabrielalvino-HTML-Classroom-VideoPart01-
-# HTML-Classroom-VideoPart1
-# HTML-Classroom-VideoPart1
-# HTML-Classroom-VideoPart1
-# HTML-Classroom-VideoPart1
-# HTML-Classroom-VideoPart1
+PT

+o presente desafio tem com objetivo inserir um vídeo em um pagina HTML e depois você estilizar com CSS.